reevoo/reevoo.github.io/_posts/2014-07-30-git-bisect-for-great-good.markdown

   +--------------------+----------+
 ~~~

-Ok, this one is bad too, lets tell git - `git bisect bad`, and blammo we have our answer:
+OK, this one is bad too, let's tell git - `git bisect bad`, and BOOM! we have our answer:

 ~~~ bash
 579a987824b62c79673ae84023aa81261e1a3e69 is the first bad commit